 In 2017, PLD was identified by AUSPLED as a recommended Tier 1 (whole class) program and a Tier 2 (small group) evidence-based Structured Synthetic Phonics (SSP) program.

-What is a three-tier approach to implementing SSP in schools?
+What is a Three-Tier Approach to Implementing SSP in Schools?

-Wave 1 (or Tier 1) Programs: Students require explicit, systematic targeted (SSP) classroom instruction from their junior primary years.
+Wave 1 (or Tier 1) Programs: Students require explicit, systematic targeted classroom instruction from their junior primary years.
 This involves the skilful delivery of an evidence-based program at a whole class and small group level so that as many children as possible achieve a positive start to literacy.
 This is PLD’s area of strength, in fact, PLD originally stood for ‘Preventing Literacy Difficulties’.
-The outcomes for students are inevitably highest when evidence-based instruction is skillfully delivered form the earliest years in education.
-PLD’s Teaching Sequence Manuals ensure a systematic, evidence-based approach to the teaching of synthetic phonics is achieved.
+The outcomes for students are inevitably highest when evidence-based instruction is skillfully delivered from the earliest years in education.
+PLD’s Teaching Sequence Manuals ensure a systematic, evidence-based approach to the teaching of synthetic phonics is implemented.